Potassium is a key mineral necessary for maintaining health and the proper functioning of numerous biological processes in the human body.

 - Low blood pressure

-If experiencing such symptoms, seek medical attention for diagnosis and appropriate treatment, including dietary adjustments or potassium supplements.
+If such symptoms occur, it is advisable to consult a doctor for diagnosis and appropriate treatment, including dietary correction or potassium supplementation.

 Excess potassium in the body, known as hyperkalemia, can be a potentially dangerous condition.
-This is particularly relevant for people with kidney diseases, as the kidneys play a crucial role in maintaining potassium levels within the normal range.
+This is especially relevant for individuals with kidney diseases, as the kidneys play a key role in maintaining potassium levels within normal limits.

-Causes of elevated potassium levels may include chronic kidney diseases, dehydration, excessive consumption of potassium-containing supplements, or certain medications.
+Causes of elevated potassium levels may include chronic kidney diseases, dehydration, excessive intake of potassium-containing supplements, or certain medications.

 Symptoms of hyperkalemia may include: